 A mini-boom in Shakespeare adaptations

-Basil Gill made his film debut in the silent historical film Henry VIII (Will Barker, 1911).
-In this film he appeared with Arthur Bourchier and Herbert Beerbohm Tree, on whose version of William Shakespeare and John Fletcher's play the film was based.
+Basil Gill made his film debut in the silent historical drama Henry VIII (Will Barker, 1911).
+In this film, he appeared with Arthur Bourchier and Herbert Beerbohm Tree, on whose version of William Shakespeare and John Fletcher's play it was based.
 The film's success sparked a mini-boom in Shakespeare adaptations.

 From then on the popular matinee idol played romantic leads and character roles in period drama on screen from 1911.
 He appeared in such silent films as On the Banks of Allan Water (Wilfred Noy, 1916), the drama Missing the Tide (Walter West, 1918) starring Violet Hopson, and The Rocks of Valpre (Maurice Elvey, 1919).